hashgraph/hedera-services/docs/hip-16.md

 ## Motivation

-Each Hedera entity has an expiration time which is the effective consensus timestamp at (and after) which the entity is set to expire.
-At the moment, an update transaction is needed to extend the expiration time of an entity.
-Even after an entity has expired, it still stays in the system which costs system resources.
+At the time of this writing, the expiration time of a Hedera entity is not checked or enforced.
+An entity continues to stay active in the system after its expiration time, without being charged.
+Hedera Services will __start to charge__ for an extension automatically or will delete the entity from the system if the admin account (or the autoRenewAccount) of the entity has a zero balance at the time of renewal.

 ## Rationale

-It is crucial to add an enforcement for the expiration time.
-When an entity expired, it should either be automatically renewed to extend its expiration time or be deleted from the system to save resources in the system.
+This section seems to be a duplicate of the `Motivation` section above.
+We will add more details if it is required.

 ## Specification